FrontEndFoxes/curriculum/workshop/mini2.md

 }
 ```

 The `.fade-enter-active` and `.fade-leave-active` classes will be where we apply the actual transition.
-It's not something Vue-specific - just a normal CSS. `ease` property specifies a transition effect with a slow start, then fast, then end slowly.
+This isn't anything Vue-specific - just normal CSS.
+The `ease` property specifies a transition effect with a slow start, then fast, then ending slowly.

-Now you can see dog picture has a nice fade effect!
+Now you can see that the dog picture has a nice fade effect when you click 'next'!

 Let's also add some effects to our favorite dogs grid.
-To animate the list rendered with `v-for` Vue uses the `transition-group` tag
+To animate the list rendered with `v-for`, Vue uses the `transition-group` tag.

 ::: tip 💡
 Unlike `<transition>`, `transition-group` renders an actual element: a `<span>` by default.
 You can change the element that’s rendered with the tag attribute.
 Elements inside are *always* required to have a unique key attribute
 :::

-Replace the `<v-layout>` component with `v-transition-group` and provide it with a proper tag attribute and class:
+In `App.vue`, replace the `<v-layout>` component surrounding the `<app-dog>` nested component with `v-transition-group` and provide it with a proper tag attribute and class:

 ```
 <transition-group